-We communicate with people who report misconduct to ASIC, but we may not be able to tell you what specific action we may take in response to your report: see Information Sheet 152 Public comment on ASIC's regulatory activities (INFO 152).
+For information about how we communicate with whistleblowers who report misconduct to ASIC, see INFO 239.
 Generally, we will not respond to your notice of your intended public interest disclosure or emergency disclosure unless we consider it may affect action we are pursuing.

 Reporting your concerns to a company or organisation

 If you believe you are a whistleblower with information about misconduct or potential breaches of the law within a company or organisation, you access the whistleblower rights and protections when you report or disclose your concerns.